hso-esk/serial-interface-mac/README.md

     +--------------------+-----------------+-- - - --+--------------+

   - SYNC BYTE: Static value 0xA5.
-  - LENGTH: Amount of bytes transmitted with this serial frame.
+  - LENGTH: Transmitted payload size.
 HEADER and CRC are not counted.
   - MAC PAYLOAD Payload of the Serial MAC frame.
 Variable length which is described through the length field.
 The content of the MAC PAYLOAD is the serial protocol.
   - CRC: Cyclic redundancy check sum over the MAC PAYLOAD.
 The CRC polynomial is: x^16 + x^13 + x^12 + x^11 + x^10 + x^8 + x^6 + x^5 + x^2 + 1